sensei-hacker/inavwiki/Building-custom-firmware.md

 * `TIMn`: The timer
 * `CHn` : The channel
 * `Pxy` : The hardware (MCU) pin
 * The usage function(s) available in this pin.
-Note that each timer is assigned a rate defined by function, so it is inadvisable to have both `MOTOR` and `SERVO` definition on the same timer. `TIM_USE_AUTPUT_AUTO` will let INAV assign the output to either `MOTOR` or `SERVO` automatically.
+Note that each timer is assigned a rate defined by function, so it is inadvisable to have both `MOTOR` and `SERVO` definition on the same timer. `TIM_USE_OUTPUT_AUTO` will let INAV assign the output to either `MOTOR` or `SERVO` automatically.
 * The final two parameters (`flags`, `dmavar` are hardware specific / required for DMA (e.g. DSHOT), which is turn is defined by `#define USE_DSHOT` in `target.h`.
 See vendor's technical definitions perhaps compared to comparable targets.
 The example target here does not define `USE_DSHOT` and the values are 0.
 These parameters provide a DMA descriptor table compatible with Betaflight.

 ## Adding a new source file